 However, when the resident's Medical Records were reviewed "there were no physician's orders related to code status written upon admission, and no order related to code status was written and documented in the record until the date and time that [the resident] expired."
 A Licensed Practical Nurse (LPN), received the "Do Not Resuscitate (DNR) order on that date and time."
 The resident's Nurse's Notes indicate that at 11:25 PM on the date of their death, the resident "was noted with no vital signs and was unresponsive to tactile stimuli."
 The notation further states that "the resident was pronounced dead, and the resident's family member was notified."

 If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a resident at Wildewood Downs Nursing and Rehabilitation Center, call the South Carolina nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Richland County victims of mistreatment living in long-term facilities including nursing homes in Columbia.
+Our network of attorneys fights aggressively on behalf of Richland County victims of mistreatment living in long-term facilities including nursing homes in Columbia.
 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
 We will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through contingency fee agreements.
 This arrangement postpones your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We provide every client a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation on your behalf, you owe our legal team nothing.
 Our team of attorneys can begin working on your behalf today to make sure you are adequately compensated for your damages.
 All information you share with our law offices will remain confidential.